jameswestall/Azure-Foundry/Documentation/FAQ.md

 ### Why should I use this over the Azure CAF Modules?
 In honesty, you can quite happily use either with not too much effort.
 Development of this solution started just before Microsoft released the CAF modules & Rover.
-As a differentiator, this project currently deploys connected Azure DevOps projects to
+As a differentiator, this project currently deploys connected Azure DevOps projects to your organization.

 ### Isn't there a risk that users may break other projects when using this tool?
 Yes.
 This tooling focuses on the enablement of a centralized platform team.
 As secondary development/operations teams raise pull requests, it is important that this core group completes detailed reviews of each PR and calls out any major issues.
 At the end of the day, automated tooling only goes so far.